shivannis/xandr-docs-public/xandr-docs/articles/monetize/microsoft-identity-platform-login.md

 ---
-Title : Microsoft Identity Platform Login
-Description : This document outlines an overview of authenticating users for Xandr ms.date: 10/28/2023
-Advertising Products using Microsoft Identity Platform.
+title : Microsoft Monetize - Microsoft Identity Platform Login description : Learn how to authenticate users for Xandr Advertising Products using Microsoft Identity Platform. ms.date: 10/28/2023
 ---

-# Microsoft Identity Platform Login
+# Microsoft Monetize - Microsoft Identity Platform Login

 This document outlines an overview of authenticating users for Xandr Advertising Products using Microsoft Identity Platform.